imagineLife/big-site/content/redis/data-types/geospatial.md

 # get FARTHEST item within given radius and location
 georadius geopoints 139.818943 35.648532 30 km count 1 desc
 ```
+Under the hood, searching removes bits from least-significant parts of a geohash.

 ## A Quick Set Of Exmaples Interacting with geospatial data